Mudlet/Mudlet/README.md

 Mudlet is a quality MUD client, designed to take mudding to a new level.

 It’s a new breed of a client on the MUD scene – with an intuitive user interface, a specially designed scripting framework, and a very fast text display.
-Add to that cross-platform capability, an open-source development model, and you have a very likable MUD client.
+That, along with cross-platform capability and an open-source development model results in a very likable MUD client.

 ## Easy to use client